How To: Easily Create Interactive eLearning Courses

 Tips to achieve levels 3 and 4

 Last week we posted an article about the different interactivity levels involved in eLearning and why choosing the appropiate one is so important.
-Certainly, interactivity is a smart strategy to engage learners, and if you actually want learning to be effective, then spending more time creating interactive courses is the best investment you can make.
-If you are of the ones who think that it costs too much to create interactive eLearning programs, here we give you some ideas that will prove you wrong.
+Certainly, a smart use of interactivity is a great strategy to engage learners.
+So, if you actually want learning to be effective, then spending more time creating interactive courses is the best investment you can make.
+If you are of the ones who thinks that it costs too much to create interactive eLearning programs, here we give you some ideas that will prove you wrong.

 Reaching Level 3: Moderate Interaction

 Making our eLearning course interactive and having students participate actively doesn’t necessarily mean you have to invest large amounts of resources.

 - Exploration Screens: Look for ways to let the learner find information in different ways by clicking around on the screen and finding the information they want.
 This can be done by including buttons, tabs, among other resources.
 So free up the navigation and let them discover content!.

 - Exercises: where students can build and create, either by dragging items, classifying, or organizing steps, etc.

 - Avatars: they provide a human touch to your courses, guiding learners through their courses.
 Also, including avatars to support concepts and explanations helps learners retain knowledge gained and reinforce content.
 Have the character introduce and discuss content or even provide tips and tricks for the students along the course.